Scratchings of the heart and mind

 And, when the rains come again, all those neglected or looked over seeds will be sprouting and the earth will adorn a beautiful layer of green: evidence of the ripple of life and planting seeds.

 A warrior in training.
-Traveler, writer, poet, photographer & designer.
+Traveler, author/writer, poet, photographer & designer.
 A mother to three warrior girls who are the mirrors to mastery.